Skip to Main Content

 Key takeaways

-• The benefits of debt consolidation include saving money on interest, paying off debt more quickly and streamlining finances.
+• The benefits of debt consolidation include saving money on interest, paying off debt more quickly and streamlining your finances.

 • There are many options to consolidate debt, including balance transfer credit cards, home equity loans, debt consolidation loans and peer-to-peer loans.